amoffat/bootstrap-application-wizard/README.md

     </tr>
     <tr>
         <td>serialize()</td>
         <td>Returns all inputs from the wizard as serialized string, see [jQuery serialize()] (http://api.jquery.com/serialize/).
 Add-on: standard disabled inputs are not serialized.
-This function will will also serialize disabled inputs which have a attribute `data-serialize="1"`.</td>
+This function will also serialize disabled inputs which have a attribute `data-serialize="1"`.
+Force element to not be serialize: use the next attribute `data-serialize="0"`</td>
     </tr>
     <tr>
         <td>serializeArray()</td>
         <td>Returns all inputs from the wizard as array object, can be used for sending a JSON object to the server.
 See [jQuery serializeArray()] (http://api.jquery.com/serializeArray/) Add-on: standard disabled inputs are not serialized.
-This function will will also serialize disabled inputs which have a attribute `data-serialize="1"`.</td>
+This function will will also serialize disabled inputs which have a attribute `data-serialize="1"`.
+Force element to not be serialize: use the next attribute `data-serialize="0"`</td>
     </tr>
     <tr>
         <td>getActiveCard</td>